oduameh/node-course/docs/Next/ogmios.md

 ![ogmiospic](/img/ogmiospic.png)

-From the developer at https://ogmios.dev/faq : *"Ogmios is a lightweight bridge interface for `cardano-node`.
+From the developer at https://ogmios.dev/faq: *'Ogmios is a lightweight bridge interface for `cardano-node`.
 It offers a WebSockets API that enables local clients to speak Ouroboros' mini-protocols via JSON/RPC.
-Ogmios is a fast and lightweight solution that can be deployed alongside relays to create entry points on the Cardano network for various types of applications"*
+Ogmios is a fast and lightweight solution that can be deployed alongside relays to create entry points on the Cardano network for various types of applications'*.

 It is a very convenient component of the Cardano ecosystem that many projects take advantage of as part of their projects.
-Today we are going to set it up alongside our running `cardano-node`
+Today we are going to set it up alongside our running `cardano-node`.

-Ok, next let's grab the latest static binary of the arm build from the developer.
+Ok, next grab the latest static binary of the arm build from the developer.

 ```
 cd /tmp